 However, if you can’t seem to train your dogs to stop fighting on your own, you should consider seeking professional help.
 Dog trainers can do wonders when it comes to correcting aggressive behavior.

-How to stop a dog attacking another dog is a pretty common question (for dog owners at least!), so don’t stress yourself out for searching for a way to fix your pup’s behavior.
+How to stop a dog from attacking another dog is a pretty common question (for dog owners at least!), so don’t stress yourself out for searching for a way to fix your pup’s behavior.

 Dogs are a man’s best friend, so it’s normal to be worried when your pup suddenly starts behaving aggressively.
 Whatever the cause for this change, remember that positive reinforcement is always welcome, whereas punishment can only make things worse.